bashleigh/nestjs-config-v2-prototype/README.md

 - [x] resolveRootPath
 - [ ] documentation comments
 - [ ] throw exception on no default export from file?
 Or consider what to do if multiple exports
+- [ ] throw exception on no defined config provider
 - [ ] validating config types etc
 - [x] add configService back into configModule and resolve names with references of their token
 - ~~[ ] add rename method etc (do I still need this with __name || __provide?)~~